 Today’s post is from guest contributor Sr. Tracey Horan.
-Tracey is a Sister of Providence of St. Mary-of-the-Woods, Indiana and hails from Indianapolis.
-She has ministered as a teacher and a community organizer, and currently serves as the Associate Director of Education and Advocacy at the Kino Border Initiative in Ambos Nogales, where she has lived since 2019.
+Tracey is a Sister of Providence of St. Mary-of-the-Woods, Indiana and hails from Indianapolis, IN.
+She has ministered as a teacher, community organizer and advocate accompanying migrant communities for over a decade, and has written on justice issues for HOPE Magazine, Global Sisters Report, Messy Jesus Business and A Matter of Spirit.

 Today’s liturgical readings for the Feast of Corpus Christi can be found by clicking here.